 Bar charts are the workhorse of technical analysis.
 The majority of charts you will see in books, magazines, and online will be bar charts, so it pays to learn what each component means.

 All software allows you to stipulate how much time you want your bar to encompass.
-You can have 5-minute bars, 15-minute bars, 1-hour bars, 4-hour bars, etc. In Forex, the most commonly used bars are the 15-minute, 1 and 4-hour, and daily.
+You can have 5-minute bars, 15-minute bars, 1-hour bars, 4-hour bars, etc. In Forex, the most commonly used bars are the 15-minute, 1- and 4-hour, and daily.
 Be careful to seek out the time parameter of the bars on a new chart prepared by someone else.
 Unless a chart is labeled otherwise, you are usually safe assuming a chart is of daily bars.

 The open refers literally to the first price at which a trade is actually done in the period.
-Usually the open is the same or very close to the previous close, but the open can be important if it is far away from the close of the previous period, and especially if the open is a gap.
-The chart below shows EUR/USD M1 chart with quite a few opening gaps up and down.
-We can assume that they are caused by either high market volatility or lack of liquidity at some price points.
+Usually, the open is the same or very close to the previous close, but the open can be important if it is far away from the close of the previous period, and especially if the open is a gap.
+The chart below shows the EUR/USD M1 chart with quite a few opening gaps up and down.
+We can assume that they are caused by either high market volatility or a lack of liquidity at some price points.

-Note that we get very few opening gaps on timeframes higher than 1-minute in Forex because of near-continuous trading.
+Note that we get very few opening gaps on timeframes higher than 1 minute in Forex because of near-continuous trading.
 The only real opportunities for significant gapping are (1) the period between the end of the Chicago futures pit session and the re-opening of the Globex session two hours later — when the spot market is not closed down during that window and (2) from the Friday close in New York to the Asian open late Sunday afternoon (morning in Asia) — a weekly gap.

 The close is the last trade done within the timeframe you name for your bar definition.
 It is the most important data point on the bar because it summarizes the final sentiment of the period.

 Back in the first figure, you can notice that the second bar's open is at the high and the close is at the low.
 Open-at-high and close-at-low is a message that something happened during the day to turn sentiment against this security.
-The chances are good that the following bar will contain a lower low and therefore that a short position should be considered.
+The chances are good that the following bar will contain a lower low and, therefore, that a short position should be considered.
 Conversely, a bar that opens at the low and closes at the high is a suggestion that the next period’s trading will see a rise.

-The distance between the high and low is named the trading range and an oddball bar that is different in size or component configuration from the bar preceding it should get attention.
+The distance between the high and low is named the trading range, and an oddball bar that is different in size or component configuration from the bar preceding it should get attention.

 As noted above, we can make assumptions about the sentiment hidden in a bar partly on what bar patterns came before it.
 In fact, one definition of an uptrend is a series of bars containing higher highs and higher lows in a preponderance of bars, and a downtrend is a series containing lower highs and lower lows.
 Note that word preponderance.
-It mean a majority of bars, not every single bar.
-It is up the analyst to decide how many bars have to qualify as a preponderance before calling a move a trend.
+It means a majority of bars, not every single bar.
+It is up to the analyst to decide how many bars have to qualify as a preponderance before calling a move a trend.
 On a daily chart, we would say that 5 out of 7 would suffice.